Dispersion Characteristics of a Glide-Symmetric Square Patch Metamaterial with Giant Anisotropy

 The periodic nature of the square patch metamaterial reassembles a body-centered tetragonal crystal system \cite{MEHL2017S1}.
 Therefore, a supercell of the structure consists in translation vectors $a \hat{x}$, $a \hat{y}$, and $b \hat{z}$ containing two patches, as illustrates Fig. \ref{fig_1}.
 In this study, we consider a primitive unit cell to numerically analyze the dispersion of the square patch metamaterial, as shown Fig. \hyperref[fig_4]{4b}.
 The election of a primitive unit cell to study a metamaterial is important to completely describe the dispersion characteristics of the structure and avoid redundant information, as was shown in \cite{sakhno_longitudinal_2021}, \cite{yang2023dispersion}.
 In addition, the selected unit cell fully exploits the glide symmetry of the structure, considering that each node in the cell is connected to adjacent points in different planes that are translated $\tfrac{a}{2}$ along both $x$ and $y$ directions (see Fig. \hyperref[fig_4]{4a}).
 Consequently, the components of the translation vectors of the primitive unit cell are given by,

 The Brillouin zone corresponding to the primitive unit cell, with the shape of a dodecahedron, is illustrated in Fig. \hyperref[fig_4]{4c}.
+Note that the Brillouin zone extends from $-2\pi/a$ to $2\pi/a$ along $k_x$.
+This is a consequence of the glide symmetry of the structure, which extends the periodicity in the reciprocal space along the directions parallel to the glide plane, according to the generalized Floquet theorem \cite{1450933}.
 The dispersion characteristics of the square patch metamaterial are numerically studied using the commercial software COMSOL MULTIPHYSICS, implementing periodic boundary conditions to the primitive unit cell, with $e^{i \mathbf{k}\cdot \mathbf{r}}$ spatial dependence.